-- 3.7 There are a range of ways to undertake scrutiny.
-The approach for 2023-24 enables flexible scrutiny and outlines a shift from monthly formal meetings to a combination of approaches.
-The Committee will choose the most effective scrutiny method to achieve the desired aims and objectives for each topic. - 3.8 Based on Statutory Guidance published in 2019, different scrutiny methods include (but are not limited to): - A single item, or items, on a committee agenda this method fits more closely with the "overview" aspect of the Scrutiny function and provides limited opportunity for effective scrutiny.
+- Replication: work programme must take account of what else is happening to avoid duplication. - 3.5 Based on Statutory Guidance published in 2019, different scrutiny methods include (but are not limited to): - A single item, or items, on a committee agenda this method fits more closely with the "overview" aspect of the Scrutiny function and provides limited opportunity for effective scrutiny.
 It is most appropriate for specific issues where the committee wants to maintain a watching brief. - A single item meeting, either as the committee or a more limited number of Members.
 It has the capacity to enhance the previous option by taking evidence from a number of witnesses. - A task and finish day provided that these are properly focused, they ensure Councillors can swiftly reach conclusions and make recommendations and are effective even for complex topics. - A task and finish review this is an enhancement of the previous option being held over four or six meetings spread over a limited number of months.